A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Origin of the Radio Emission

 \section{Origin of the Radio Emission}

-Given the spatial coincidence of the radio source and PTF10hgi (and its host galaxy) we use the redshift of $z=0.098$ to determine a radio source luminosity of $L_\nu(6\,{\rm GHz})=(1.1\pm 0.2)\times 10^{28}$ erg s$^{-1}$ Hz$^{-1}$.
+Given the spatial coincidence of the radio source and PTF10hgi (and its host galaxy) we use the redshift of $z=0.098$ to determine a radio source luminosity of $L_\nu(6\,{\rm GHz})=(1.1\pm 0.2)\times 10^{28}$ erg s$^{-1}$ Hz$^{-1}$ for a luminosity distance of 465 Mpc\footnote{Throughout the paper, we use the standard cosmological constants with $H_0 = 67.7 \ \rm km \ s^{-1} \ Mpc^{-1}$, $\Omega_m = 0.3$, $\Omega_{\lambda} = 0.7$.}.
 With a single epoch and single frequency detection, and given the coincidence with both the SLSN position and the host galaxy center, the radio emission could result from several processes that we investigate below.
 We show that an origin due to star formation activity, an active galactic nucleus (AGN), an off-axis relativistic jet, or a spherical non-relativistic outflow are all unlikely, and would be quite unusual.
 This leaves open the possibility that the radio emission instead shares a common origin with the quiescent source coincident with \repeater{}.